Proper velocity: Comparing velocities at high speed

 Proper velocity is useful for comparing the speed of objects with momentum per unit rest mass (w) greater than lightspeed c.
-The coordinate speed of such objects is generally near lightspeed, whereas proper velocity tells us how rapidly they are covering ground on traveling-object clocks.
+The coordinate speed of such objects is generally near lightspeed, whereas proper velocity indicates how rapidly they are covering ground on traveling-object clocks.
 This is important for example if, like some cosmic ray particles, the traveling objects have a finite lifetime.
 Proper velocity also clues us in to the object's momentum, which has no upper bound.

 For example, a 45 GeV electron accelerated by the Large Electron–Positron Collider (LEP) at Cern in 1989 would have had a Lorentz factor γ of about 88,000 (45 GeV divided by the electron rest mass of 511 keV).
-Its coordinate speed v would have been about sixty four trillionths shy of lightspeed c at 1 lightsecond per map second.
-On the other hand, its proper speed would have been w = γv ~ 88,000 lightseconds per traveler second.
+Its coordinate speed v would have been about sixty four trillionths shy of lightspeed c at 1 light-second per map second.
+On the other hand, its proper speed would have been w = γv ~ 88,000 light-seconds per traveler second.
 By comparison the coordinate speed of a 250 GeV electron in the proposed International Linear Collider (ILC) will remain near c, while its proper speed will significantly increase to ~489,000 lightseconds per traveler second.